piri-p/piri-p.github.io/content/posts/leetcode-two-pointer.md

 1750.
 Minimum Length of String After Deleting Similar Ends <-- awkward implementation but LC is also too clever

+1968.
+Array With Elements Not Equal to Average of Neighbors <- smart one, just swap every even index with its right neibor so it's small large small larger ...

 ## Already known tricks

 * fast vs. slow pointers (insert_idx incremented conditionally)